Summarized Tax Strategies

 • Interest may be deductible if used for investment or business purposes.
 Mortgage interest tracing is common (https://wcginc.com/kb-rental-property/mortgage-interest-tracing/)

-• Works best taxpayers needing liquidity without selling, and have large amounts of unrealized capital gains (appreciated values).
+• Works best for taxpayers needing liquidity without selling, and have large amounts of unrealized capital gains (appreciated values).

 Source: Reducing Taxes